Table of Contents

 - Threat Protection.
-CASBs prevent unwanted devices, users and certain versions of apps from accessing cloud services by providing adaptive access controls.
+CASBs provide adaptive access controls to prevent unwanted devices, users, and certain versions of apps from accessing cloud services.
 Cloud app access can be changed based on signals observed during and after login.

 - Compliance.
 CASBs help organisations demonstrate that they are governing the use of cloud services.
 CASBs assist efforts to conform to data residency and regulatory compliance requirements.